|U.S. Paralympics AA Swimming Navigation|

 Here is what you should know about this exciting new NISCA program:

-1. Applications are for the Para All-America award are free for NISCA member coaches.
+1. Applications are for the U.S. Paralympic All-America award are free for NISCA member coaches.
 Each application will cost $30 for non-NISCA members.
 Please renew your membership now, and encourage others to join to receive the benefits throughout the school year.

 5. The time standards for each event are listed for both short course yards and meters.
 There are different time standards based on a swimmer’s classification for each event.